 The ten highest engagement video/image tweets included six non-personal commentary (i.e., an animated GIF of a woman reading a newspaper and laughing, a screenshot of Pinterest panels and musician Liam Payne memes, a link to an article on bereavement with a thumbnail of the journal Aging and Mental Health, a video of a U.S. actor and his daughters, an image of butter cookies asking which shape is the best, a video of toy figurines on a shelf with a Kermit the Frog Pez dispenser on the floor behind the shelf), a personal commentary (i.e., side-by-side photos of a woman who just turned 18 and her younger self), a salutation/thanks screenshot (i.e., expressing thanks to a screenshotted comment about the user’s professionalism at work), a theatrical post (i.e., an animated GIF of a woman drawing a clown’s face on her face as a reflection on the user’s choice not to graduate early) and a song (i.e., a video of an orchestra playing a foreign language song).
 Replies included commenting on butter cookie shapes, on the video of toy figurines and Pez and birthday wishes for the user who just turned 18.
 Thus, high engagement video/image tweets are associated with commentary on celebrities or research, custom video of toys or songs or personal reveals.

 The ten lowest engagement video/image tweets included current events (i.e., a link to an article on Twitter Blue with a thumbnail of Twitter Blue, a link to an article with an image of stick figures giving money to a media platform), promotion (i.e., an advertisement for a Friday event on Zoom, an image of a five-star review for an advisor with text stating appreciation, an animated GIF of Twitter birds flying with text about coach Larry Bird), non-personal commentary (i.e., an animated GIF stating ‘You are amazing’), theatrical content (i.e., an animated GIF of The Office characters dancing with a caption stating ‘That Friday Feeling’, an animated GIF of a person rolling their middle finger up with text stating the user is turning 30 soon), a retweeted music video and an image of another user’s foreign language text.
 Thus, low engagement video tweets have content that is current events (perhaps because current events do not suit the modality of a Twitter video), promotional or theatrical (perhaps because the events or messages are of low interest to others).

+Content length, toxicity and sentiment of high-engagement and low-engagement audio, text and video/image tweets

+Although not our focus, we also looked at content length, toxicity and sentiment between the top and bottom engaging audio, text and video/image tweets to further explore Research Questions 2, 3 and 4 despite the null quantitative results.
+Although content length and sentiment did not seem to differ between high and low engaging tweets, highly engaging text tweets seemed to have more potentially toxic content on politically or culturally polarizing issues than low engaging text tweets, though this pattern was not found in audio tweets.

 Discussion